Celtics–Lakers rivalry: 1987 NBA Finals

 After being eliminated in the Western Conference Finals a year earlier, the Lakers returned to the NBA Finals and were awarded homecourt advantage as they accumulated a 65–17 record while the Celtics finished the season with a 59–23 record.

-The Los Angeles Lakers defeated the Celtics four games to two.
+The Los Angeles Lakers once again defeated the Celtics four games to two.
 In Game 1, the Los Angeles Lakers came away with a 126–113 victory.
 Magic Johnson had 29 points, 13 assists, and 8 rebounds, while James Worthy had 33 points, 10 assists, and 9 rebounds.
 In Game 2, the Lakers took a 2–0 series lead with a 141–122 victory.
 Magic had 22 points and 20 assists, while Michael Cooper made six three-point shots, then a record for most three-pointers made in a single NBA Finals game.
 In Game 3, the Celtics posted a 109–103 win, led by Bird, who had 30 points and 12 rebounds.
 In Game 4, the Celtics had a 16-point lead in the third quarter before the Lakers stormed back into the game.
 Bird had hit a three-point bomb with 12 seconds remaining to give the Celtics the lead, however, with two seconds remaining, Magic Johnson sank a "junior sky hook" to give the Lakers a 107–106 lead, then Bird missed a 20-foot jumper as time expired, allowing Los Angeles to gain a three games to one lead.
 In Game 5, the Celtics prevented the Lakers from celebrating in the Boston Garden by coming away with a 123–108 win.
 Boston guard Danny Ainge made 5 out of 6 three-pointers attempted, including a 45-footer as the first half expired.
 In Game 6, the Lakers trailed the Celtics 56–51 at halftime, but thanks to an 18–2 run, they regained control of the game with a 30–12 third quarter to cruise to a 106–93 victory and their fourth championship in the decade.
 Magic Johnson was named unanimous MVP of the series, averaging 26.2 points, 13.0 assists, 8.0 rebounds, and 2.3 steals, leading the Lakers in all four categories.